Shawn-hub-hit/DrW/README.md

 # DrW
-### Code for 'Effectiveness Perspectives and a Deep Relevance Model for Spatial Keyword Queries' paper (SIGMOD 2023)
+### Code for 'Effectiveness Perspectives and a Deep Relevance Model for Spatial Keyword Queries' paper (SIGMOD 2023 accepted)

 DrW is a deep relevance with weights learning framework for spatial keyword queries.
 It is featured with two novel ideas: First, we propose a neural network architecture to learn the textual relevance matching over the local interaction between the query and geo-textual objects.
 Second, we develop a learning based method to learn the query-dependent weight for textual relevance and spatial proximity.